 The bounty amount you receive also impacts your reputation.
 Different bounty amounts grant you reputation based on the standard deviation from the program's mean bounty amount.
 Here's the breakdown for how much reputation you can gain depending on your bounty:

 Received when Bounty Amount ≥ mean + 1 standard deviation

 |+25||Known as BOUNTY_HIGH.

 Received when Bounty Amount ≥ mean - 1 standard deviation

 Received when Bounty Amount < mean - 1 standard deviation

-Keep in mind that the first 10 bounties of a program will be rewarded the BOUNTY_MEDIUM reputation.
+Keep in mind that the first 10 bounties of a program will be rewarded the BOUNTY_LOW reputation.
 After 10 bounties have been paid out, a hacker’s reputation will be recalculated based on the standard deviation of the program’s mean bounty.

 Note: We don't award reputation when rewarded with a bonus and not a bounty.

 - Collaborators will receive full reputation for report state changes (e.g. validity of the report).
 Reference Effects of Report State on Reputation above.

 - For bounties, collaborators will receive appropriate reputation based on their share of the bounty.
 Reference Effects of Bounties on Reputation above.